manriquelogany2k/OpenGameList/README.md

 I did it in order to practice.
 Some of the technologies used are:

 -  Server side:
-  -  ASP.NET Core
+  -  ASP.NET Core 1.1
-  -  EntityFramework Core
+  -  Entity Framework Core 1.1

 -  Client side: